lammps/lammps/doc/src/Build_extras.rst

 * sm_12 or sm_13 for GT200 (supported by CUDA 3.2 until CUDA 6.5)
 * sm_20 or sm_21 for Fermi (supported by CUDA 3.2 until CUDA 7.5)
+* sm_30 for Kepler (supported since CUDA 5 and until CUDA 10.x)
-* sm_30 or sm_35 or sm_37 for Kepler (supported since CUDA 5)
+* sm_35 or sm_37 for Kepler (supported since CUDA 5 and until CUDA 11.x)
 * sm_50 or sm_52 for Maxwell (supported since CUDA 6)
 * sm_60 or sm_61 for Pascal (supported since CUDA 8)
 * sm_70 for Volta (supported since CUDA 9)
 * sm_75 for Turing (supported since CUDA 10)
+* sm_80 for Ampere (supported since CUDA 11)

 A more detailed list can be found, for example, at `Wikipedia's CUDA article <https://en.wikipedia.org/wiki/CUDA#GPUs_supported>`_

-CMake can detect which version of the CUDA toolkit is used and thus can include support for **all** major GPU architectures supported by this toolkit.
+CMake can detect which version of the CUDA toolkit is used and thus will try to include support for **all** major GPU architectures supported by this toolkit.
 Thus the GPU_ARCH setting is merely an optimization, to have code for the preferred GPU architecture directly included rather than having to wait for the JIT compiler of the CUDA driver to translate it.